 - b.
 Information on the quality of output data: - Quality of load flow calculations for Congestion Relevant Grid Elements based on a comparison between the Common Grid Model files that Elia received from the Regional Coordination Centre (RCC) and real-time measurements. - ii.
 Quality of forecasted data on international flows based on a comparison with real-time measurements. - c.
 Information about the timing, power, location, and purpose for activations of Costly Remedial Actions by Elia.
 This information will also respond to the requirements on reporting in article 13.4 (b) of the Electricity Regulation. - d.
-Historical values from previous quarterly reports of a selection of relevant KPIs. - 2.
-In accordance with article 22.2 of the SO GL Elia will send a report to CREG on the use of and justification for additional Remedial Actions as described in Article 9 paragraph 2.
+Historical values from previous quarterly reports of a selection of relevant KPIs. - e.
+In case of rejection by Elia of a change request of an Availability Status submitted by the OPA in the framework of the availability plan procedure in accordance with Article 6 paragraph 5, information about the reason of this rejection. - In accordance with article 22.2 of the SOGL Elia will send a report to CREG on the use of and justification for additional Remedial Actions as described in Article 9 paragraph 2.
 Elia will add this information to the quarterly report on Congestion Management referred to in paragraph 1. - 3.
-Elia will once per year report to CREG the information requested in accordance with article 13.4 (a and c) of the Electricity Regulation regarding developments towards market-based Redispatching and towards a reduction of the need for downward Redispatching of generating installations using renewable energy sources or higheritiency cogeneration. - 4.
-Considering the cost-based approach for Redispatching following Article 15 paragraph 1, Elia will include in the reporting described in paragraph 1.c) the information requested in accordance with article 13.6 of the Electricity Regulation regarding the activations and justification for downward Redispatching using Technical Units subject to the priority of dispatch described in Article 14. - Elia will once a year make a report containing relevant indicators concerning the determination of the CRI levels as well as the updated list of Electrical Zones and Monitored Grid Elements. - 6.
-Elia will once per year report to CREG the information regarding the change in Daily Schedule on Technical Unit level in the direction for which a CRI is indicated as Medium or High.
+Elia will once per year report to CREG the information requested in accordance with article 13.4 (a and c) of the Electricity Regulation regarding developments towards market-based Redispatching and towards a reduction of the need for downward Redispatching of generating installations using renewable energy sources or highefficiency cogeneration. - 4.
+Considering the cost-based approach for Redispatching following Article 15 paragraph 1, Elia will include in the reporting described in paragraph 1.c) the information requested in accordance with article 13.6 of the Electricity Regulation regarding the activations and justification for downward Redispatching using Technical Units subject to the priority of dispatch described in Article 14. - 5.
+Elia will once a year make a report containing relevant indicators concerning the determination of the CRI levels as well as the updated list of Electrical Zones and Monitored Grid Elements.
+This report will also contain indicators related to the accuracy of the CRI computations. - Elia will once per year report to CREG the information regarding the change in Daily Schedule on Technical Unit level in the direction for which a CRI is indicated as Medium or High.